Ifrane: "Garden City"

 Ifrane's first public buildings were a post office and a Roman Catholic church.
 The church, consecrated in 1939, was designed by Paul Tournon (1881–1964), a recipient of the prestigious Prix de Rome who had also designed the Sacré Cœur Church in Casablanca.
 The resort function of the new town was consolidated with the building of a number of hotels.
 Ifrane's first flagship hotel was the Balima, which was demolished in the 1980s.
 The other main hotel was the Grand Hôtel, which has recently been refurbished.
-A royal palace was also built for Sultan Muhammad b.Yûsuf.
+A royal palace was also built for the prior sultan Mohammed V.

 Ifrane is thus an "imperial" city in that it houses a palace and benefits from royal patronage.
 One final institution of Ifrane's early years worthy of mention is the penitentiary which no longer exists, and the site, across from the Police Academy and the new police Commissariat, has been redeveloped as a summer camp for the Ministry of Justice.
-The penitentiary served as a Prisoner of War camp during World War II.
-The popular story of the origin of Ifrane's lion sculpture involves an Italian inmate of this prison sculpting the lion out of an outcrop of limestone; however, this is not true as the lion dates from at least 1936 thus predating World War II.
+There were conflicting opinions and references about who carved the lion.
+According to the residents, a prisoner from World War I named Jean-Henri Moreau was the one who carved it, a Frenchman born in Bordeaux.
+The same references add that the process of carving the Lion of Ifrane began in March of the year 1930 and ended at the end of April of the same year, on a rock measuring seven meters in length, one meter and a half in width, and two meters in height.

 The garden city hill station high in the Middle Atlas was always going to be an illusion of suburban middle-class France.
 Provisions were made for the housing and infrastructure of colonial home-owners, but not for the Moroccan maids, gardeners or guards who worked for them.
 Finding no housing in the official allotments, these people had to build their own houses some distance away, across a ravine north of the town.
-As elsewhere in Morocco at the time, a shantytown thus grew up next to the colonial town.
-This is the origin of Timdiqin (officially called Hay Atlas).
+As elsewhere in Morocco at the time, a shanty town thus grew up next to the colonial town.
+This is the origin of Timdiqîn (officially called Hay Atlas).